Canada Dress Code

 Women wear conservative suits or dresses with simple accessories.

 Caps, bandannas, athletic shoes, sweats, unkempt clothes, jeans, singlets, open shoes and thongs are never acceptable.
-If the wind was blowing, comb your hair before making first contact at the reception.
+If the wind was blowing, comb your hair before making the first contact at the reception.
 Do not carry a water bottle or coffee mug.
 Carry only a slim folder holding your job application documents and resumes.
 Do not chew anything.

 Other Canada Dress Code Info